xai-foundation/sentry/README.md

 Therefore, for further updates, you need to update both versions of the components to avoid merge conflicts or integrate **web-staking** into the monorepo.

 ### Deprecated Components
-Most of the components in [web-staking](./apps/web-staking) which are not in the [ui folder](./apps/web-staking/src/app/components/ui) are deprecated and not used, either in whole or in part..
+Most of the components in [web-staking](./apps/web-staking) which are not in the [ui folder](./apps/web-staking/src/app/components/ui) are deprecated and not used, either in whole or in part.

 ### Shared components
 Next there will be a list of components, in which we will add a comment about whether it is used any ui library/framework or not.